Best Career Paths With a Doctor of Psychology

 Family Counselor

 Counselors who deal with family issues must be adept at addressing the mental health needs of people of all ages undergoing a variety of potential crises.
-Family counselors typically meet with family units, though they also often will meet with individual family members, with the goal of assisting the entire family to function and communicate more effectively.
-The demand for marriage and family therapists is projected to surge over the next several years, rising 23 percent through 2026.
+Family counselors typically meet with the entire family unit, though they also often meet with individual family members, but always with the goal of assisting the entire family to function and communicate more effectively.
+The demand for marriage and family therapists is projected to surge over the next several years, rising 18.8 percent between 2023 and 2033.

 Clinical Psychologist

 By far the most common job out there for PsyD degree holders, clinical psychologists are sought after in all specialties by both public and private employers.
-Among all psychologists, the job outlook for clinical psychologists is the highest at 14 percent.
+The job market for clinical and counseling psychologists is expected to see 13.3% growth between 2023 and 2033.
 With a broad range of practice areas, those who plan to pursue careers as clinical psychologists can expect to encounter diverse options with healthy annual salaries.

 SEE ALSO: Clinical Psychology Salary Outlook